energywebfoundation/ssi/apps/vc-api/docs/tutorials/consent-tutorial.md

 `201 Created`

-#### 1.5 [Consenter] Create a DID authentication proof
+#### 5 [Consenter] Convert the input descriptor to a credential

-In order to prove control over the DID created in the previous step, create a DID Authentication proof.
+In order to fulfil the consent request, the consenter can issue themselves a credential.
+However, the consent request is given as a JSON Schema which describes a credential, not a credential itself.
+The [Credential from Input Descriptor service](../../../credential-from-input-descriptor/) can be used to convert an input descriptor to a credential which can then be self-signed.

+This can be done by providing the `constraints` object from the input descriptor received when initiating the exchange.

-Open the `Vc Api Controller prove Authentication Presentation` request under the `vc-api` folder.
+Open the `Converter Controller input Descriptor To Credential` request in the "Input Descriptor to Credential" collection.
+**Change `{{baseUrl}}` to `{{idcUrl}}` in the request URL**, so that it matches the Postman environment.

 Send the request as described below.

 **Request URL**

-`{VC API base url}/vc-api/presentations/prove/authentication`
+`{Input-Descriptor-To-Credential base url}/converter/input-descriptor-to-credential`

 **HTTP Verb**